mnieber/dodo-commands/doc/dodo-command.rst

 The runcmd function, and --confirm and --echo flags
 ===================================================

-The :code:`DodoCommand` class adds a helper function :code:`runcmd` and two additional flags to each command:
+The :code:`DodoCommand` class adds: a helper function :code:`runcmd` and two additional flags to each command:

-#. the runcmd class takes a list of arguments and runs them on the command line.
+#. the runcmd fucntion takes a list of arguments and runs them on the command line.
 Moreover, it loads any variables in ${/ENVIRONMENT/variable_map} from the configuration and adds them to the system environment.

 #. the :code:`--echo` flag changes the behaviour of :code:`runcmd` so that it only prints the arguments instead of executing them.